 Less passwords to remember equals less calls to the helpdesk, resulting in more time to spend on other tasks for both the end user and the administrator.
 Admins are also susceptible to password fatigue.
 Those tasked with constantly resetting end user passwords can end up with lower morale and higher turnover.
-If you are unsure of what type of SSO would benefit your organization, check out our blog post Web SSO vs Enterprise SSO.

 3. Single Sign-On increases security

 Password fatigue can encourage users to implement unsecure password habits, such as writing passwords down or using simple passwords which can be extremely vulnerable to hacking.